The Call Back Home: A Return to What We’ve Lost

 These devices, they have fooled us into believing that we can do everything all at once.
 They tempt us with multi-tasking, instant gratification, and endless digital to-do lists.
 They’ve fooled us into believing that life happens from the neck up; within the invisible ethers of the internet.

-For me, Sayulita has been the way back.
+For me, Sayulita has been the call back home.

 She has been an opening to reconnect with how I move through the world.
 Her simplicity has reminded me of my natural pace, which is much slower than a capitalist society would ever allow me to move at.